March is Women’s Herstory Month! Take a look at the books we have selected to celebrate the month!

 Contains thousands of creator-owned content in many genres from around the world.

 Short talks by curators on great masterpieces in their collection.
-They also have two series of talks: “Travel with a curator” and “Cocktails with a curator.”

 Immerse yourself in ideas and see your world in new ways through art in MoMA’s free Massive Open Online Courses (MOOCs) on Coursera.
 Also check out MoMA on YouTube.

 A streaming service for film lovers.
 Students and faculty can sign up for a free account through the Film Schools Program (use your BMCC email address).
 MUBI offers a rotating selection of streaming films, and a newly expanded library of on-demand films.
 Browse their catalog here.